blueswen/mkdocs-glightbox/demo-mkdocs/docs/gallery/gallery.md

 ## Dark and light mode

-If you are using the mkdocs theme is material, then we provide an option `auto_themed` to enable the dark and light mode of the material theme.
+If you are using the mkdocs theme is material, then we provide an option `auto_themed` to support the dark and light mode of the material theme.
 When enabled, the image with the same theme will be grouped as a galley in the light box.
+This is done by automatically adding attribute `data-gallery` to images with the same theme.

 Enabled in a similar way to option [`auto_caption`](../caption/caption.md#image-alt-as-the-caption).